-All of the staff working for Nikoi are Indonesian including our GM.
-The only full time expatriate staff members that are employed are as Guest Relations Managers.
-Many of the staff started working for Nikoi during the construction phase and have gone on to learn new skills that have allowed them to work in front of house roles.
-In 2022 Nikoi celebrated its 15 year anniversary with 33 staff (26% of the workforce) who have been employed for more than 10 years.
+STAFFING All of the staff working for Nikoi are Indonesian including the GM.
+The only full time expatriate staff members that are employed are the Guest Relations Manager and Projects Manager.
+Many of the staff started working for Nikoi during the construction phase and have gone on to learn new skills that have allowed them to work in different roles, including front of house.
+In 2024, Nikoi celebrated 17 years of operation, with 51 staff members (40% of the team) employed for over a decade.
 Staff work a 5 day week whereas the standard working week in Indonesia is 6 days.
 A savings and loans scheme was established that has seen average savings rates increase to 20% of their salary and at the same time helped staff lower their borrowing costs significantly.
 Both formal and informal training is offered as well as helping find mentors for a number of staff.
-As a result of this Nikoi has tremendous staff loyalty and a very high staff retention (annual staff turnover over the last three years has averaged less than 10%).
+As a result of this Nikoi has tremendous staff loyalty and a very high staff retention (annual staff turnover averages at about 10%).
+DIVERSITY AND INCLUSION Nikoi Island is committed to fostering a diverse and inclusive work environment.
+Gender equality is a core value, with employees being recognized for their contributions regardless of gender, and there is a firm commitment to providing equal opportunities for all staff.
+This is especially important given the barriers to career development women in remote hospitality positions often face.
+In addition to women holding key management roles and being promoted based on performance, a women's group was established in late 2024.
+This group meets regularly in a safe space to address workplace issues, support career growth, inspire future female leaders, and promote gender equality by ensuring female voices are heard and valued.
+The Nikoi team also includes members from various backgrounds across Indonesia, including a connection to the indigenous local Orang Laut community.